-Timing is everything when it comes to landing a career opportunity aviation maintenance.
+Timing is everything when it comes to landing a career opportunity inaviation maintenance.
 Being prepared with the right skills and credentials is often the difference between accepting an opportunity and missing one.
-Whether you are at the beginning of your aviation maintenance training or nearing graduation, know there are steps you can take along the way to maximize your career prospects.
+Whether you are at the beginning of your aviation maintenance training or nearing graduation, know that there are steps you can take along the way to maximize your career prospects.

 Our Career Services Department is here to advise you on where your focus should be, based on where you are in your training journey.
 See the below list of tips and tricks to help ensure you are ready to meet aviation industry recruiters!